 - Check your potatoes periodically to get your desired crispness.

-- If using an oven, turn on lowest setting and leave the door slightly a-jared.
+- If using an oven, turn on the lowest setting and leave the door slightly ajar.

 - Place sweet potatoes onto a cake cooking rack so that it gets proper ventilation on all sides.